Hamza417/Inure/FEATURES.md

 - Save your terminal commands in the app for one tap execution in Terminal.
 - Scan directories for apk files and show them all at one place to easily manage all your apk files.
 - Built-in crash report framework.
-- Pin your favourite aps in home panel.
+- Pin your favourite apps in home panel.
 - View internal components such as permissions, services, activities etc of all apps.
 - Get detailed app information.
 - View resources of any app in a properly highlighted code viewer.